 - Tulsa Society for the Prevention of Cruelty to Animals

-The Charity Challenge gives runners an opportunity to fundraise for one of the five official charities and receive a guaranteed race entry.
+Participants in the Charity Challenge have the opportunity to fundraise for one of the five official charities and receive a FREE guaranteed race entry.
 Race participants will be required to raise a minimum level of funds for their chosen organization, with the amount varying by which race is selected.
 Upon reaching the minimum fundraising goal, the participant will have their entry covered by their charity.
 It’s a win-win for everyone!
-Better still, the Williams Route 66 Marathon will match up to $25,000 total for the charity program – that’s a huge impact for Tulsa!
+Better still, the Williams Route 66 Marathon will match up to $25,000 total of raised funds for the charity program – that’s a huge impact for Tulsa!

 - 5K participants are required to raise $100

 - Half-marathon participants are required to raise $250